gsoft-inc/sg-orbit/README.md

 For example, take the react-components project, since we execute a babel compilation for all the individual components, we must define a `lerna exec` command, to call the babel CLI, therefore, we added this script in the root package.json

 You can have scripts in sub project.
 Again, take the react-components project.
 A script is define in the actual project to start storybook since the workspace doesn't know about storybook, this is a dependency of react-components not of the whole workspace.
 Therefore, the scripts is define in the react-components project and a script entry has been added to the root package.json to call the script in the sub project.

+To run multiple commands simultaneously, use `run-p`, to run multiple commands sequentially, use `run-s`, otherwise use `yarn`

 ## Build